-In the early 1990s, the Yak organization floated schemes for restarting Yak-40 production with twin modern small high-bypass turbofans, one arrangement featuring the Textron Lycoming L507-1N, providing better performance and range.
-The updated Yak-40 would have modernized avionics as well, with some concepts featuring a slightly swept wing to increase efficient cruise speed.
-It was an interesting idea, but it simply didn't happen.BACK_TO_TOP
+In the early 1990s, the Yak organization floated schemes for restarting production of the Yak-40, updated with twin modern small high-bypass turbofans, one arrangement featuring the Textron Lycoming L507-1N, providing better performance and range.
+The updated Yak-40 would have modernized avionics as well, with some design concepts featuring a slightly swept wing to increase efficient cruise speed.
+It was an appealing idea, but it simply didn't happen.BACK_TO_TOP

-* In the early 1970s, the Yak OKB began design work for a new jet airliner in response to an Aeroflot requirement, with specifications similar to that of the Yak-40 -- for example, operation out of unimproved airfields -- but with capacity of 100 to 120 passengers.
+* In the early 1970s, in response to an Aeroflot requirement, the Yak OKB began design work for a new jet airliner in response, with specifications similar to that of the Yak-40 -- for example, operation out of unimproved airfields -- but with capacity of 100 to 120 passengers.
 Initial design concepts resembled a scaled-up Yak-40, with straight wings but twin engines; which gradually evolved to swept wings and three engines, giving very much the appearance of a truncated Boeing 727.
-The Yak jetliner was given the designation of "Yak-42", recycling the designation of a single-engine turboprop airliner investigated a few years earlier but not built.
+The Yak jetliner was given the designation of "Yak-42", recycling the designation of a single-engine turboprop airliner investigated a few years earlier, but not built.

 The first of four prototypes performed its initial flight on 7 March 1975.
 Following successful trials, the type was ordered into production at state factories in Smolensk and Saratov.
 First Aeroflot service flight was in late December 1980.
-NATO assigned it the codename of "Clobber", though again nobody paid the codename much mind.
+NATO assigned it the reporting name of "Clobber", though again nobody paid the reporting name much mind.

 Powerplants were Lotarev D-36 turbofans providing 63.8 kN (6,500 kgp / 14,330 lbf) thrust each; no thrust reversers were fitted.
 Fuel tanks were in the wings and wing center section, with initial fuel capacity being 15,795 liters (4,168 US gallons), increased in 1981 to 23,175 liters (6,115 US gallons).
 The Yak-42 had tricycle landing gear, with twin-wheel nose gear that retracted forward and, initially, twin-wheel main gear that retracted from the wings into the fuselage.
 Later production had four-wheel main gear with 2x2 bogies.